Swordigo: Gameplay

 Swordigo is a side-scrolling action-adventure game in which the player can run, jump, swing their sword, and use magic spells.
 By defeating enemies, the player will gain experience; upon leveling up, they can choose to upgrade one of their attributes (health, attack power, or magic.)
 They will also find new items and equipment that will make them more powerful and grant new abilities (bombs blow up certain walls, magic bolts activate buttons and hit enemies, etc.), additionally being able to buy items from shops in villages and various locations using money reaped from defeated enemies, cutting plants, destroying boxes, and breaking vases.
-Weapons and Armors plays a very important role, as the amount of damage done to an enemy depends on the weapon and the number of hearts you have can be increased through armor.
+Weapons and Armor play a very important role, as the amount of damage done to an enemy depends on the weapon and the damage received can be decreased through armor.
 The player can bring up a map at any time, which keeps track of their location and the areas they have already visited; they will also find portals that will allow them to quickly backtrack to previous areas.